Two-thirds (68%) of Canadians who have ever been smokers have now quit.

-Nearly two-thirds (64%) of smokers were seriously considering quitting in the next six months; three in 10 (31%) were considering quitting in the next month.
+Two-thirds (66%) of current smokers were seriously considering quitting in the next 6 months; three in ten (31%) were considering quitting in the next month.

-- More males than females were seriously considering quitting smoking in the next six months and in the next 30 days.
+- Similar proportions of males and females were seriously considering quitting smoking in the next 6 months and in the next 30 days.

-Half of smokers tried to quit in the past year.
-Many tried more than once.
+More than half of smokers tried to quit in the past year.
+Over one-third had tried more than once.

 - Quit attempts varied by age group.
-The percentage of smokers who had tried to quit was highest among young smokers, and appeared to decline with age.
+The percentage of smokers who had tried to quit was highest among young smokers, and declined with age.

 Among respondents who had made a quit attempt in the past year, 13% were still abstinent from smoking at the time they were surveyed.

 - More females than males who attempted to quit in the past 12 months were abstinent at the time of the survey.

 - Smoking abstinence rates among those who attempted to quit in the past 12 months did not differ significantly by age group.